 What Happens at Camp?

-Ramah in the Rockies blends the best of outdoor adventure camps and larger, traditional camps.
-During the week, our younger chalutzim (3rd to 6th grades) spend most of their time at base camp, and some of their time on overnights and rafting trips.
-Our older chalutzim (7th to 10th grades and JOLI – 11th and 12th grades) spend a significant amount of time out on the trail honing their adventure skills in small groups, as well as time at base camp learning a variety of skills and becoming a part of a much larger community.
-At the end of each week, we join together at base camp as one community to celebrate the traditions, spirituality and peace of Shabbat.
+Ramah in the Rockies blends the best of the outdoor adventure camp model with all of the classic activities found at larger, more traditional camps.
+During the week, our younger campers (3rd to 6th grades) spend most of their time at base camp, and some of their time on overnight and rafting trips.
+Our older campers (7th to 10th grades and JOLI – 11th and 12th grades) spend a significant amount of time out on the trail honing their adventure skills in small groups, as well as time at base camp learning a variety of skills and becoming part of a much larger community.
+At the end of each week, we join together at base camp as one community to celebrate the traditions, spirituality, and peace of Shabbat.

 - Hiking through breathtaking mountain passes

 Base camp activities include:

 - And More…

 This is a typical schedule for base camp: